 - To repeat the process, click Rerun. - To stop the process and roll back the conversion, click Abort. - To view events in the lifecycle of the plan, click Events. - Click More to open another two options: Skip and Continue (available only in execution mode, not testing mode) and View Problematic Files. - If you are in execution mode (non-validation stage), you can skip the problematic files and continue the process by clicking Skip and Continue.
 This will remove the problematic IEs from the test set (even for the subsequent run) - To view the list of the problematic files that indicates the problems, click View Problematic Files.
-In the example below, the problem is that the files are locked and unavailable for loading.
+In the example below, one file has a problem that the files are locked and unavailable for loading and another has a file conversion error.

-Figure 145: List of Problematic IEs
+Figure 85: List of Problematic IEs